Dpontika/Java-OOP-Projects/Composition - Inheritance - Specialization/Lab_05.3/README.md

-&nbsp;   calculateSalary(): Computes total with allowances and experience bonus
+    calculateSalary(): Computes total with allowances and experience bonus

-&nbsp;   toString(): Displays children count and experience years
+    toString(): Displays children count and experience years